Preparing aged-care facilities for assessor-led funding under AN-ACC

 Evidence was collected, scored, and reviewed in-house.

-Calculation logic was visible to providers.
+Scoring logic was visible to providers.

 Clinical Manager reflected this model through calculator-led workflows and score-driven interpretation.